High-Speed Internet Services

 Community broadband

 All communities should have the right to own, operate, or deploy their own broadband network and services.
 Existing community broadband networks should be allowed to expand to new areas.
-Communities that lack affordable high-speed internet access should establish their own community broadband networks.
+Communities lacking affordable high-speed internet access should establish their own community broadband networks.

 Federal policymakers should prohibit state laws and regulations that restrict community broadband networks.